Christian-2003/password-vault/WISHLIST.md

 # Features implemented / fixed
 This is a list of everything that was listed anywhere above beforehand.
 Items can be moved here if they were fixed / implemented / ...
 * Sort entries by name or other meaningful categories
+* Search within entries
+* Custom button style (Style not custom, but from Material Design 3)